-A distributor must demonstrate that it has met the OEB's expectations in relation to coordinating infrastructure planning with customers, the transmitter, other distributors, the Independent Electricity System Operator (IESO) or other third parties where appropriate.
-A distributor must provide the following for any regional planning process, any REG related investments or any other planning initiatives that require coordination:
+A distributor must demonstrate that it has met the OEB's expectations in relation to coordinating infrastructure planning with customers, (e.g., large customers, subdivisions developers, and municipalities), the transmitter, (e.g., Regional Infrastructure Planning), other distributors, the Independent Electricity System Operator (IESO) (e.g., Integrated Regional Resource Planning) or other third parties where appropriate.
+A distributor must provide the following for any regional planning process, any REG related investments or any other planning initiatives that require coordination: should explain whether the consultation(s) affected the distributor's DSP as filed and if so, a brief explanation as to how.
+For consultations that affect the DSP, a distributor should provide an overview of the consultation, relevant material used in the consultation, and where a final deliverable is available, attach a copy of the final deliverable11.